 - managing misconduct or serious misconduct (Disciplinary action for misconduct and serious misconduct - senior staff (B/8.5); clause 45 of the QUT Enterprise Agreement (Academic Staff) and clause 54 of the Enterprise Agreement (Professional staff)); or

 - managing of unsatisfactory performance (Managing Unsatisfactory Performance - Senior Staff (B/9.5); Clause 44 of the QUT Enterprise Agreement (Academic Staff) and clause 53 of the QUT Enterprise Agreement (Professional Staff)).

-Governance and Legal Services will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.
+Governance, Legal and Performance will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.

 As part of any organisational change, creation of new positions, or significant changes to university policy, a review of delegations applicable to the service portfolio should be conducted by responsible officers to ensure they remain current and relevant.

 Appropriately qualified means a person with the qualifications, experience or standing appropriate to perform a function or exercise a power of office.